AlexisHutin/home_lab/README.md

 - **Telegraf/InfluxDB:** In parallel, I leverage Telegraf to gather custom metrics from my Minecraft server, which are then stored in InfluxDB.
 Additionally, I capture certain metrics from Home Assistant and store them in the same InfluxDB database.
 While I currently display only a subset of these data in Grafana, my monitoring setup is designed to evolve over time as I refine and expand my monitoring requirements.

+In the near future, I plan to incorporate alerting into my monitoring setup.
+This will enable me to receive notifications and take proactive actions based on predefined thresholds and conditions, further enhancing the reliability and resilience of my home lab environment.

 This multi-layered monitoring approach provides me with both high-level insights and detailed analytics, enabling me to effectively manage and optimize my home lab environment.